Glamping Site Feasibility

 Glamping site running costs probably aren’t as high as you’d think.
 A lot depends on the type of pod, hut or yurt you have.
 For example, electricity will cost almost nothing in a yurt with no heating, but it can get expensive in a pod with electric heating (though remember, proper heating and insulation pays for itself if it means you attract guests all year round).

 The monthly ongoing costs that a glamping site will incur are:

 - General Maintenance

-A (very) general rule of thumb is that a pod should cost around £250-500 per month to run for all of the above.
-This money can go up or down dependent on the input of the glamping business owner, specifically in things like cleaning.
-If you would like some in depth analysis of your glamping site specifically, have a look at our glamping feasibility study which will answer this and every other glamping question you may have.
-Glamping ideas – Do I Need Planning Permission for Glamping Pods?
+A (very) general rule of thumb is that each glamping pod should cost around £250-500 per month to run for all of the above.
+These costs can go up or down depending on your personal involvement in things like cleaning and maintenance.
+If you’d like some in-depth analysis of your specific glamping site idea, have a look at our glamping feasibility study, which will answer this and other glamping questions you may have.

 What is the Income of a Glamping Business?

 We’ll use our co-founders’ North Coast 500 Pods site in Achmelvich (voted the best glamping site in Scotland) as an example for our figures.
 Glamping site income fluctuates from season to season, with occupancy rates and income tending to fall in the winter months.
 In this period, the average glamping site shouldn’t expect to generate much more than £1,000 from each pod per month.
 However, this is more than made up for in the high season between April and October, where each pod can generate £4000 per month.
 This is in stark contrast to the £250-500 per month they take to run!

 Cashflow - How Much Money Does a Glamping Business Actually Make?